brentvollebregt/brentvollebregt/README.md

 - 🌐 [nitratine.net](https://nitratine.net/): where I write small posts on how to do stuff I'll probably forget later or just want to show off.
 - 🎥 [YouTube/PyTutorials](https://www.youtube.com/PyTutorials): where I make medium-level Python tutorials on focused topics.

-Also, here is a [small portfolio of my faviourite projects](https://nitratine.net/portfolio/) 😎
+Also, here is a [small portfolio of my favourite projects](https://nitratine.net/portfolio/) 😎

 ---